 Includes lectures, demonstrations and direct experience in hospital protocol and practice, physical diagnosis, pain control, the compromised patient and emergency care.

-One-month rotation in Anesthesia is provided with an emphasis on the use of inhalation and intravenous sedation for ambulatory patients.
-Lectures, seminars, conferences, assigned case presentations and audiovisual presentations constitute the didactic portions of the program.
-Thirty hours per week of structured clinic time is provided in the dental
+A one-month rotation in anesthesia provides an emphasis on the use of inhalation and intravenous sedation for ambulatory patients.
+Thirty hours per week of structured clinic time is provided in the dental ambulatory clinic.

 - Oral surgery

 - Didactics, journal club, other meetings and committees

 - Lectures, seminars, conferences, assigned case presentations and audiovisual presentations all constitute the didactic portions of the program.

 Postgraduate residents who have successfully completed training in a GPR program are encouraged to apply.
 This program aims to build upon and broaden the clinical and didactic knowledge of the resident.

 - Rotary endodontics

 - Geriatric dentistry

 - Treating advanced cases in the outpatient surgery setting